 From Fancy Claims to Hard Reality

-In the lead up to the 4th annual OPEX and Business Transformation Europe summit, the official event blog will become home to some of the industry's most informed and influential voices.
+In the lead up to the 5th annual OPEX Europe summit, the official event blog will become home to some of the industry's most informed and influential voices.
 In this blog post, Business Transformation and Operational Excellence Executive Dr. Morphis Tsalikidis explores the patterns that often emerge during OPEX deployments and offers advice for ensuring that reality meets business expectations.

 Organisations often claim to deploy Operational Excellence (OPEX) programs to offer superior customer service at a competitive cost base; while at the same time establishing a culture of learning and continuous improvement.
 In this context, cost efficiency is not the only deliverable of the program and sometimes not even its most critical one.

 As evidence of the above, OPEX Leaders usually highlight the massive training program initiated.
 All company employees and managers are expected to at least attend an Awareness class, with some of them also requested to complete a lower belt course (i.e. Yellow Belt or Green Belt).
 The rationale is that everyone should be able to speak the same language (and understand the same jargon), thus being part of the new culture created.

 Program Sponsors claim that the OPEX program will be staffed with high calibre individuals, an indication of the program’s importance to the business and the support received.
 Quite often there is the explicit or implicit message that the program will catapult individuals to higher ranks within the organisation and become one of the paths (or the main path) towards future leadership positions.